 When you are at this type of gathering, carry a notepad so you can record the information from your many conversations.
-While it is acceptable to record specific information being supplied during a conversation (such as when a contact gives you a phone number to call), remember to follow this simple etiquette rule: if you want to write notes about the person with whom you are talking, do it later; if you want to write notes about the person with whom you are talking, do it later; if you want to write notes about another person (such as the name, title, and company of a recommended contact), you may do so during the conversation.
+While it is acceptable to record specific information being supplied during a conversation (such as when a contact gives you a phone number to call), remember to follow this simple etiquette rule: if you want to write notes about the person with whom you are talking, do it later; if you want to write notes about another person (such as the name, title, and company of a recommended contact), you may do so during the conversation.
 It is still important to take notes on each person with whom you speak for later reference.
 Just make mental notes, then retreat to a corner or pop out to the restroom to "download" when you reach your point of information overload.
 An excellent place to record information is directly on the person's business card; if you are offered one-if not, remember to ask for one.
 If you forgot to get that all-important business card, be sure to take good notes in your notepad, including the person's title and company name.
 Trust nothing to memory.